What you see: Brown and black streaks or dots in avocado flesh.

 Yes and no. Often the cold storage can happen while the avocado is in transit from the farm to the grocery display.
 In that case, they’re not much you can do (unless you’re a distributor or a grocery store!).

 But once you have custody of the avocado yourself, you can store it properly to prevent chilling injury.
 That means leaving the avocado at room temperature until it’s soft enough to eat (you can tell by squeezing it gently, but don’t press too hard or you could cause another problem!).
 Then, put ripe avocados in the fridge until you’re ready to use them.
-While putting underripe avocados in the fridge can cause chilling injury and disrupt the ripening process, the cooler environment will simply keep perfectly ripe avocados fresh for longer.
+While putting underripe avocados in the fridge can cause chilling injury and disrupt the ripening process, the cooler environment will simply slow aging in perfectly ripe avocados flesh.
 (By the way, the same is true of bananas — underripe bananas go bonkers in the fridge, but once a banana has reached your ideal ripeness, it will last longer if keep cool.
-But, be warned — its peel will turn black in the process, even as the flesh stays perfectly ripe.)
+But, be warned: its peel will turn black in the process, even as the flesh stays perfectly ripe.)

 Are brown or black areas in avocados ever mold?

 Various microorganisms can wreak havoc in avocados, either entering through the “button” at the top or through a weakened area of the peel.
-Fungi work in different ways, but they may make the flesh look slightly gelatinous, and create large brown spots or lesions on the soft green surface.
-While a microbial invader can travel along vascular channels, it’s common to see the rot work its way from the outside in.
+Different types of fungi and bacteria work in different ways, but they may make the flesh look slightly gelatinous, and create large brown spots or lesions on the soft green surface.
+While a microbial invader can travel along vascular channels, it’s common to see the rot work from the outside in.
 The skin just under the peel may brown and break down first.

 How do you know when an avocado is rotten?